ZhaoJiaxin107/UStudy/README.md

 * Online courses | Free Courses | Job Courses: the mouse slides to different options, the section displays corresponding courses.

 * Go back to top

+#### Registration page

+* If the input box is empty, you will be prompted to enter the corresponding content

+* Regular judgment mobile phone number, if wrong, alert format is not correct, otherwise alert correct

+* The password is divided into three levels: low, medium and high.
+If it is wrong, alert format is incorrect, and if it is correct, alert low, medium and high

+* The confirmation password needs to be the same as the password.
+If it is wrong, it will prompt that it is inconsistent with the original password.
+If it is correct, alert correct

+* Random number generates verification code, if error prompt verification code error, otherwise alert correct

+* Click 'get SMS for free' button to generate SMS verification.
+If error prompts that the verification code is wrong, otherwise alert correct

+* Register if all conditions pass

+* When registering, there is an array in the cache to store and the account information can be created.